Last update of this page: March 23, 2026

 -

-discuss some enhancements we made to the LUMI environment that are based on containers or help you use containers,
+discuss some enhancements we made to the LUMI environment that are based on containers or help you use containers and some containers we offer pre-built,

 -

-If you are interested in doing AI on LUMI, we highly recommend that you have a look at the AI course materials developed by the LUNI User Support Team.
+If you are interested in doing AI on LUMI, we highly recommend that you have a look at the LUMI AI guide and the AI course materials.
+The former is updated regularly and may be the most up-to-date document, while the latter is updated whenever the course is given.

 What do containers not provide¶

-First, computational results are almost never 100% reproducible because of the very nature of how computers work.
+First, full reproducibility of your science is a myth.
+All that containers reproduce, is a part of the software stack, and not even the whole software stack as containers still rely on kernels and drivers of the host system and maybe even some injected libraries specific for the host.
+Computational results are almost never 100% reproducible because of the very nature of how computers work.
 If you use any floating point computation, you can only expect reproducibility of sequential codes between equal hardware.
 As soon as you change the CPU type, some floating point computations may produce slightly different results, and as soon as you go parallel this may even be the case between two runs on exactly the same hardware and with exactly the same software.
 Besides, by the very nature of floating point computations, you know that the results are wrong if you really want to work with real numbers.
 What matters is understanding how wrong the results are and reproduce results that fall within expected error margins for the computation.
 This is no different from reproducing a lab experiment where, e.g., each measurement instrument introduces errors.
 The only thing that containers do reproduce very well, is your software stack.
 But not without problems:

 Many HPC sites try to build software as much as possible from sources to exploit the available hardware as much as possible.
 You may not care much about 10% or 20% performance difference on your PC, but 20% on a 160 million EURO investment represents 32 million EURO and a lot of science can be done for that money...